Code-Institute-Submissions/marco-deb/README.md

 - Download a meditation.
 The user can fill in his or her name and email address.
 They will receive an email containing a link to download the meditation.
 The service used to provide this feature is Emailjs.com

 - Customer Guide.
 A guide to help the user to find what they’re looking for.

   - The purpose of this feature is to help the user to easier find what they are looking for.

   - The user is asked the question “ What are you looking to elevate?”
-The is presented with three categories to choose from.
+They are presented with three categories to choose from.
 Mind, Body or Business.

   - When the user chooses one category, products will be shown that hopefully will satisfy the users needs.

   - The idea is that this feature can evolve into some kind of survey that will guide the user to find products that best fulfills their needs.

 ![The Customer Guide Feature](assets/readme-images/customer-guide.png)